Where to Find Lists of Companies in Europe for B2B

 Financial statements are tremendously valuable for a successful B2B sales strategy, in particular for sales prospecting—a step of the sales process that requires crazy good research skills.
 They report vital information about a company’s financial health, providing clues about their needs and situation.
 For example, it’s not likely a company with loss will expand to a new country, and therefore, if you’re offering relocation services, such a company won’t be a prime prospect.

 Because private companies have fewer rules to follow, finding financial information on a private company can be hard.
-Fortunately, there are few resources you can use to find out about a company’s revenue and accounts.
+Fortunately, there are a few resources you can use to find out about a company’s revenue and accounts.

 Company websites: Never underestimate the information that companies publish on their website.
 You may be able to find annual reports and financials in press releases or a press kit in the media section.

-National or international trade associations: Researching the relevant trade association and reading trade journals can reveal valuable information about companies, like statistics, trends, competitors.
+National or international trade associations: Researching the relevant trade association and reading trade journals can reveal valuable information about companies, like statistics, trends, and competitors.

 Registers: Private companies must file their formation documents, so official registers are good providers of basic firmographics.

 Local business journals and magazines: Scour local economic and business newspapers to read the news and company profile.
-Many of these journals give access to their archives so you can deep dive into historical information and develop a sense of the company’s strategy over time and forecast possible plans.
+Many of these journals give access to their archives so you can deep dive into historical information and develop a sense of the company’s strategy over time, and forecast possible plans.

 Where to find lists of companies in Europe